encoredev/encore/docs/develop/app-structure.md

 If you have a large application, see advice on how to [structure an app with several systems](/docs/develop/app-structure#large-applications-with-several-systems).

-It's easy to integrate Encore applications with any pre-existing systems you might have.
-To make this frictionless, Encore comes with built-in tools like [client generation](/docs/develop/client-generation).
+It's simple to integrate Encore applications with any pre-existing systems you might have, using APIs and built-in tools like [client generation](/docs/develop/client-generation).
+See more on how to approach building new functionality incrementally with Encore in the [migrating to Encore](/docs/how-to/migrate-to-encore) documentation.

 ## Monoliths and small microservices applications